 The Broadalbin-Perth Central School District is committed to providing a quality education for all students.
 The Special Education Department offers a continuum of services that afford students access to the general education curriculum in accordance with their own individual capabilities.
 Programs are designed so students may receive the highest quality of services within the general education setting, among age appropriate peers, to the greatest degree possible.

-(includes information on referral process, in-district services, out-of-district services, methods of evaluation, space allocation, and list of department members)
+- The plan includes information on referral process, in-district services, out-of-district services, methods of evaluation and space allocation.

 Goals of the Special Education Department